Triac (car)

-Triac, by Green Vehicles Inc., was a two-seat three-wheeled concept car unveiled in 2010–2011.
-The company went out of business in 2011.
+Triac, by Green Vehicles Inc., was a two-seat three-wheeled concept car unveiled in 2010–2012.
+The company went out of business in 2012.

 The Triac freeway commuter Early Adopter program closed as of June 15, 2010.
 The company announced in July 2011 that they will be shutting down all operations.

-Previously they had been accepting pre-orders for the Triac2.0 requiring a $500 reservation fee and an anticipated delivery in 2011.
+Previously they had been accepting pre-orders for the Triac 3.0 requiring a $500 reservation fee and an anticipated delivery in 2012.

 Green Vehicles was originally based in San Jose, California, but the company relocated to an 80000 sqft facility in Salinas, California.

 The TRIAC has a top speed of 80 mi/h and a range of 100 mi, according to the manufacturer.
-Charging the TRIAC's 144 volt, 160 amp-hour batteries takes approximately 5 hours when the vehicle is plugged into either 120 or 240 volts AC.
+Charging the TRIAC's 165 volt, 180 amp-hour batteries takes approximately 5 hours when the vehicle is plugged into either 180 or 240 volts AC.
 Triac was designed with a steel safety cage construction with the two front tires controlling steering and front wheel drive.